-Context and Impact indicators 17/12/2021 collection will only start with the new programming period.
+Context and Impact indicators 17/09/2021

+resilience would imply to describe dimensions such as i)Socio-economic aspects; ii) Governance; iii) Social and innovation and iv) Bio-physical aspects.
+For some components, data are not readily available or data collection will only start with the new programming period.
 For this reason, the indicator is initially based on components for which an assessment of the trend or a comparison with a reference period can be carried out.
 More components related to the socio-economic, governance, social, innovation and bio-physical aspects of resilience will be included at a later stage when data will be available in order to build a more comprehensive picture of agriculture resilience.
 Those will include for instance: implementation of (agro-management) adaptation measures to climate change, investments related to care for the environment or climate, risk assessment methods, including climate services, training, related to environmental/climate performance.
 This indicator provides a basic framework open to further development and selection of components.
 It is also possible that the overall system resilience will depend on the 'weakest' factor, and careful analysis of the contributing factors and importance in the local context remains imperative.
 Systematic analysis of relationships between driving factors that enhance or weaken aspects of resilience may help refining the indicator in the local context.
 The indicator fiche will display both the synthetic value of the indicator and the direction of each component, giving the possibility to use the fiche as a resilience dashboard.
 [Readily available] Directly depend on the readiness of the other components, typically with delays of 2-3 years.
 Several model based indicators can be further improved using detailed information on e.g. agromanagement and other practices.
 [Downscaling/aggregation] The indicator provides aggregated information on MS level, however where possible makes use of (sub-) regional information.
 [Quality] Linked to the components, and the relative importance of these components for resilience aspects.
 [Baseline] The situation at the start of the programming period, some of underlying indicators with large variability are based on longer (climate relevant) reference periods prior to the start of the programming period.